chavlin/property-api/README.md

 * `make test`: runs unit tests
 * `make run`: start up the Flask instance

 Currently the 3rd party API that `property-api` connects to does not have its credentials, so live testing is not yet possible.  `make run` will start a flask instance that a user could test by navigating in a browser to `http://127.0.0.1:5000/health-check`.
-But code can only truly be run in unit tests for now.
+But code paths can only truly be run in mocked unit tests for now.

 ## Next Steps